Afudu/P6_OpenClassroom/README.md

 # Abstract

-This project consists of creating a website written in pure HTML, CSS and Vanilla Javascript, allowing to visualise featured movies data fetched from the OC-Movies API.
+This project consists of creating a website for JustStreamIt, an organization known for publishing film rating, a website written in pure HTML, CSS and Vanilla Javascript without any other framework, that allows to visualise featured movie's data.

+In meeting the client's requirements, the website design should correspond to the mock-up provided, and display five parts: The "Best Movie", the seven "Top-Rated Movies", and any three other categories.

+The three optional categories shown along the two required in the designed website are:
+Biography, Comedy and History.

-# Requirement
+# Data

-Latest version of Python must be installed for the project dependencies.

-You can download the latest version for your system from : https://www.python.org/downloads/
+The data is fetched from a local version of a home-made API named OCMovies-API, and available on the following code repository: https://github.com/OpenClassrooms-Student-Center/OCMovies-API-EN-FR

 # Installation
 * Download and install OC Movies API from the following repository:
 * https://github.com/OpenClassrooms-Student-Center/OCMovies-API-EN-FR
 * Then Run the API by starting the server.

+The README file in the repository provides the steps to install the dependencies and to launch the server.

 # Running the application

-* Open the file index.html in your favorite web browser
+* With the server running, open the file index.html in your favorite web browser

+Note: The API server must be running to view the fetched data.